cns-iu/hra-literature/README.md

 ### Download dataset
 - **SQL Database**: To access the HRAlit database using SQL, you can use the provided SQL file: hralit.sql
 - **CSV Tables**: If you prefer to work with CSV files, we've provided individual CSVs for each table in the HRAlit database.
-### Restore the Database from the Dump:
+### Restore the Database from the Dump
 - First, ensure that PostgreSQL is installed on your machine.
 - Download the ```hralit.sql``` file to your local system.
-- Open the terminal or command line interface.
+- Open a terminal or command line interface.
 - Use the following command to import the database:

   ```psql -U [your-username] -d [your-database-name] < /path/to/hralit.sql```